 At least

-Also, avoid saying at least.
-For example, at least you got to have 4 years with your son before he died.
+Also, avoid saying, at least.
+For example, “at least you got to have four years with your son before he died.”

-This is not a good thing.
-And definitely not something a griever wants to hear.
+This is not a good thing to say.
+And not something a griever wants to hear.

 Too spiritual